Center for Environmental Innovation in Roofing: History

 The Center commenced operations on March 4, 2008.

 Roof Point

 Roof Point is a voluntary, consensus-based document developed by the Research Committee of the Center for Environmental Innovation in Roofing with input from roofing contractors, roof consultants, roofing material manufacturers, roofing research organizations, and other stakeholder groups.
 Roof Point is designed to evaluate both new and replacement roofs for commercial and institutional low-slope buildings.
-Much like the LEED building rating system does for the overall environmental impact of buildings, Roof Point provides a means to evaluate roof system environmental performance over the life cycle of the building it covers, providing a useful measure for what constitutes a sustainable roof in design, construction, operation, and decommissioning.
+Much like the LEED building rating system does for the overall environmental impact of buildings, Roof Point offers a way to evaluate roof system environmental performance throughout a building's life cycle, providing a useful measure for what constitutes a sustainable roof in design, construction, operation, and decommissioning.

 Roof Point is organized into five functional and weighted areas, representing the primary environmental contributions of modern roofing systems: